HGSandhagen/Genesys-ApiGenerator/Readme.md

 3. Create an instance of the API you want to use.
 4. Use the api.

 > **_Attention:_**  You should not have credential values in your code.
-This is for demonstartion only.
+This is for demonstration only.
 In your application read it from a secure place (e.g. KeyVault).

 Example:
 ```csharp